About Noah

 Vincent Stephens

-I think the saying goes something like, good art is subjective.
-And for pin-up and erotic art illustrator, Vincent Stephens, so is beauty.
-Vincent uses line drawing in a comic book style to challenge the modern mantra that says only skinny women can be models.
-He does this with humor, but also with a passionate message that big women are indeed beautiful!
+How does the saying go: “Good art is subjective”?
+Well, for pin-up and erotic art illustrator, Vincent Stephens, so is beauty.
+Vincent uses line drawing in a comic book style to celebrate his love of “big, beautiful women.”
+He does this with humor and a passionate message that big women are indeed beautiful!
 While his art may not be for everyone, Vincent is an extremely friendly and approachable guy who you will find most days at the Refined by Fire Gallery in downtown Point Richmond.
-Stop by there and chat him up and you’ll see what I mean.
-Better yet, come on down for one of the Point Richmond Art Walks – every third Thursday of the month – and you’ll get to see/hear Vincent playing bass along with other local musicians in the courtyard of Refined by Fire.
-Matter of fact, that’s them you hear in the background of this episode!
+Stop by there to chat him up and you’ll see what I mean.
+Better yet, come on down for one of the Point Richmond Art Walks – every third Thursday of the month – and you’ll get to see and hear Vincent playing bass along with other local musicians in the courtyard of Refined by Fire.
+Matter of fact, they are the ones you hear in the background of this episode!
+You can also find Vincent playing his gorgeous, custom made bass with various musicians at the Baltic restaurant or the Up and Under Pub (need I say, both are in The Point).

-Now, let’s join up with Vincent at the Point Richmond Art Walk.
-Remember, I’d love to hear from you and I’m sure Vincent would too.
-So after listening, be sure to leave your comments and/or questions.
+So, let’s join up with Vincent at the Point Richmond Art Walk.
+Remember, I’d love to hear from you and I know Vincent would too.
+So after listening, be sure to leave your comments.

 Hugh Shurley

-Hugh’s work is quite special to witness firsthand, and Hugh himself is also an inspiration.
-His mantra could likely be summed up with: if you’re not creating art, you’re not living and if you’re only living to make a living then you aren’t living at all.
+Hugh’s mantra could likely be summed up as: if you’re not creating art, you’re not living and if you’re only living to make a living then you aren’t living at all.
 It was those words of wisdom he shared with me during a New Year’s Day breakfast that got me going with the Stories from The Point project.
 Thanks, Hugh!

-He and his partner Isidro are also responsible for starting one our neighborhood’s most cherished block parties.
-Once a year we all get together for a potluck and live music that now attracts around 150-200 people.
+He and his partner Isidro are also responsible for starting one of our blocks most cherished ad hoc block parties.
+Once a year nearby neighbors all get together for a potluck, live music and other entertainment.
 My wife and I had been to it before moving here and it was definitely one of the selling points.
 In regards to the annual block party Hugh shares, “I really get the feeling that when we first moved here everyone kind of stuck to themselves.
 And it didn’t take much to get people out and to relate to each other.”

 What has developed is a much stronger cohesion amongst neighbors and a real sense of community.
 “I see how, given the opportunity, most people want to be part of community.
 And when people come together in a community, they may not all agree politically or any other wise, but if you can find some common thing that you can all share; it just makes your life richer,” says Hugh.

 Give this episode of Stories from The Point a listen and please leave your comments.
-Headphones are encouraged.
-Also, be sure to check out Hugh’s artwork when you get a chance…even if it just means stopping by his web site.
+Also, be sure to check out Hugh’s artwork when you get a chance…even if it simply means stopping by his web site.

 Hugh Shurley’s web site: